amirbawab/language_classification/README.md

 ## Commands
 *All scripts used in this section are available under `tools/python/` directory*

-**All scripts has been test on &ast;nix machines only, and there is no guarantee to work on other platforms**
+**All scripts has been tested on &ast;nix machines only, and there is no guarantee to work on other platforms**

 ### Generate csv files